dklevakin/ai-map/README.md

 ## Editing Content

-- Categories and items are defined inside `index.html` in the `DATA` object (UA/EN).
+- Categories and items are defined in `data/ua.json` and `data/en.json`.
+Keep translations aligned between the two files when you add or edit services.
+- Rich metadata such as documentation, getting-started guides, code samples, or community links lives in `data/resources.json`.
+Entries are matched by `href`/`slug` and appear in the service detail card when present.
-- To add tools: update the `DATA` arrays (name, href, desc).
+- To add a tool: update the localized JSON datasets (name, href, desc) and optionally add resource links/tags in `resources.json`.
-- The mind‑map layout is calculated radially; category click expands nodes; hover shows tooltip with link.
+- The mind‑map layout is calculated radially; category click expands nodes; clicking a service opens the persistent detail card with links, and the official site opens from the card.

 ## License